Keeping your system and your data safe

 Cezanne HR is designed around a multi-tiered architecture that is recommended for web-based applications.
 The architecture partitions application functionality into independent layers: the presentation layer (or browser client), the business logic (application server) and the data layer (database).

 Secure mechanisms are used to verify the identity of users attempting to access the system.
-In order to access the system the user must either enter a username (e-mail address) and password or authenticate through an approved Single Sign-On (SSO) provider.
+In order to access the system, the user must either enter a username (e-mail address) and password or authenticate through an approved Single Sign-On (SSO) provider.
+For additional security, customers can also opt to use dual authentication, also known as multi-factor authentication or 2FA.

 Passwords are protected using sophisticated hashing and salting techniques; Cezanne HR only ever stores hashes of password, never the passwords themselves.